Beijing braised intestines aren't tasty? That's because you haven't tried these 6 places

 Yaoji Fried Liver Restaurant (Gulou Branch)

-Old Beijing's famous brand, rich in flavor.
-Beijing locals know that "if you want to eat fried liver, turn at Drum Tower" refers to Yaoji Fried Liver Restaurant.
-Their fried liver has thick sauce, strong garlic flavor, and delicious aroma.
-Their buns and braised foods are also good.
-The price at Yaoji has slightly increased in recent years, but it is still very popular.
-It is recommended to avoid peak hours to enjoy authentic old Beijing delicacies.
+A time-honored brand that carries the memories of old Beijingers, with a rich flavor.
+Every Beijinger knows the saying, 'If you want to eat fried liver, turn at the Drum Tower,' which refers to Yaoji Fried Liver Restaurant.
+The fried liver here has a thick sauce, a strong garlic aroma, and a rich taste.
+The buns and stewed dishes are also good.
+In recent years, the price of Yaoji Fried Liver has slightly increased, but it is still very popular.
+It is recommended to avoid peak hours to enjoy the authentic old Beijing flavors in peace.